avizcaino/cv/README.md

 To run the app, follow these steps.

 1. Ensure that [NodeJS](http://nodejs.org/) is installed.
 This provides the platform on which the build tooling runs.
-2. From the project folder, execute the following command:
+2. From the project folder, execute the following commands:

   ```shell
   npm install